bluemoosegoose/Build-a-Custom-MacOS-Dock/README.md

 This Guide allows you to craft a custom MacOS dock for your environment.
 I wrote this to be deployed from Jamf Pro but you can use any MDM.

+Verified working on Monterey 12.3.1 and should be backwards compatible.

 The custom dock will be built once, on first login, for any user that logs in to the Mac.

 After the dock has been built once, it will not run again automatically, which is the intended behavior because we want our users to have our custom dock during onboarding and then give them the ability to make changes.